 The Ministry of Transport and Communications is engaged in international co-operation and is responsible for drafting legislation on how vehicles are constructed, equipped and loaded.
 It also regulates vehicle inspections and registration, among others.
 The Vehicles Act (1090/2002) provides a basic framework for Finland's current legislation in the area.

 In relation to vehicles the Ministry aims to:

-The majority of decisions affecting vehicle use are made at EU level and by the United Nations Economic Commission for Europe.
+The majority of decisions affecting vehicle use are made at the EU level and by the United Nations Economic Commission for Europe.

-Ministry of Transport and Communications but by a number of
+Ministry of Transport and Communications, but also by a number of